 3. The first dorsal fin originates behind the pectoral fins

-The lemon shark has a yellow/brown or olive gray coloration on the dorsal surface and a lighter yellowish color on the undersides.
+The lemon shark has a yellow/brown or olive gray coloration on the dorsal surface and a pale yellowish-white color on the underside.
 There are no conspicuous markings.

 The upper teeth are narrow and broad with triangular smooth-edged cusps and finely serrated bases.
-These teeth get more oblique as they get closer to the corner of the mouth.
-The lower teeth are narrow and triangular with smooth-edged cusps.
+The teeth become more oblique toward the corner of the mouth.
+The lower teeth are narrow and triangular with smooth-edged cusps (Bigelow and Schroeder 1948).

 Lemon shark dermal denticles are large and overlapping with 3 to 5 ridges.
 The median ridge is high, sharp and separated by deep furrows, and the posterior margins are opposite the primary ridges.
-The basal plates and pedicels are broad.
+The basal plates and pedicels are broad (Bigelow and Schroeder 1948).

 Size, Age, and Growth

-The lemon shark is commonly found over sandy or muddy bottoms and eats a diet consisting mainly of bony fish and crustaceans.
+The lemon shark is commonly found swimming over sandy or muddy bottoms and eats a diet consisting mainly of bony fish and crustaceans.
 Catfish, mullet, jacks, croakers, porcupine fish, cowfish, guitarfish, stingrays, eagle rays, crabs and crayfish make up the majority of their diet.
 In addition, this species will eat sea birds and smaller sharks.
-Lemon sharks will eat until full with the rate of digestion is dependent on the amount of food consumed at a single time.
+Lemon sharks will eat until full with the rate of digestion dependent on the amount of food consumed at a single time (Sundström 2015).

-Development in the lemon shark is viviparous, resulting in the birth of live free swimming pups.
-Mating occurs in shallow water during the spring months and is followed by a 10-12 month gestation period.
-Gravid females return to shallow nursery grounds during April to September to give birth.
-The young remain in these nursery grounds for several years.
-Litters range from 4-17 and from 24-26 inches at birth.
-Subsequent to birth, females are thought to take a year off before reproducing again.
+Lemon shark pups are nourished via a placental connection to the mother and are born alive.
+Mating occurs in shallow water during the spring and summer months and is followed by a 10-12 month gestation period.
+Gravid females return to shallow nursery grounds to give birth and the young remain in these nursery grounds for several years.
+Litters range from 4-17 individuals and from 50-60 cm in length at birth (Compagno et al. 2005, Sundström 2015).

 Larger sharks prey upon juvenile lemon sharks, but adult animals have few if any predators.

-Dermophithirius nigrelli is a parasite known to cause skin lesions on lemon sharks.
-In addition Nemesis pilosus, Paralebion elongatus, Alebion carchariae, Perissopus dentatus, Nesippus orientalis, and Kroyeria spatulata are all copepods that are parasitic on lemon sharks.
+Lemon sharks are a host to many parasites including copepods and monogeneans species.
+Dermophithirius nigrelli is a parasite known to cause skin lesions on lemon sharks (Cheung et al. 1982).
+In addition, Nemesis pilosus, Paralebion elongatus, Alebion carchariae, Perissopus dentatus, Nesippus orientalis, and Kroyeria spatulata are all copepods that are parasitic on lemon sharks.

 Poey first described the lemon shark in 1868 and named it Hypoprion brevirostris, later renaming it Negaprion brevirostris.
 The lemon shark has also appeared in literature as Negaprion fronto and Carcharias fronto Jordan and Gilbert, 1882, Carcharias brevirostris Gunther 1870, and Carcharhinus brevirostris Henshall 1891.